 - Press Your Luck, one of the most popular game shows of the 1980s, was actually based on a short-lived game show called Second Chance that aired in 1977.

 - Before the still-running version with Alex Trebek started up in 1984, Jeopardy! was hosted by Art Fleming for 10 seasons (1964-1974), followed by a short-lived reboot in 1978.
 (Yes, children of the '80s, that's who that guy is in the Trope Namer's "I Lost On Jeopardy" video...)

-- Pat Sajak and Vanna White were not the original host/hostess tandem on Wheel of Fortune — that would be Chuck Woolery and Susan Stafford.
+- Despite what its producers would have you think, Pat Sajak and Vanna White were not the original host/hostess tandem on Wheel of Fortune — that would be Chuck Woolery and Susan Stafford.
 Still, Chuck ends up a subversion, since he would go on to become famous for many other popular game shows, such as Scrabble, Love Connection and Lingo.

 - Saturday Night Live's The Continental recurring sketch with Christopher Walken is actually based on a real TV show.
 The Continential was a short-lived CBS program that aired Saturday nights during the 1952-53 season, and starred Renzo Cesana as the title character.
 Its target audience was lonely, dateless women (though when it moved to ABC, it aired in the daytime for lonely, bored housewives).
 The combination of the subjective camera angles and the Continental's charm was designed to make these women believe they were being romanced through their TV sets.
 The SNL version is exactly like that, except Walken's Continental has been Flanderized to a Handsome Lech-cum-Stalker with a Crush-cum-Dirty Old Man-cum-Casanova Wannabe.